Roman Zakharyin-Koshkin: Biography

-There is very little available information about him; it is known that he was a voivode in the 1530s, his wife was named Uliana and he died on 16 February 1543.
+There is very little available information about him; it is known that he was a voivode in the 1530s, his wife was Juliana Fedorovna Karpova, daughter of Russian publicist and diplomat Fedor Ivanovich Karpov (d.
+1540).
+Roman died on 16 February 1543.

 It was later found that he was between 178 and 183 cm (approximately six feet) tall and suffered from Paget's disease, which, according to historian Alexander Shirokorad, may have caused him to leave service as voivode in 1535.